rsdoiel/antenna/archives/2025/writing_2025.11.md

 <div class="hs-featured-image-wrapper">
  <a href="https://blog.finaldraft.com/how-the-righteous-gemstones-premiere-surprised-fans" title="" class="hs-featured-image-link"> <img src="https://blog.finaldraft.com/hubfs/Bradley%20Cooper%20as%20Elijah%20Gemstone%20wears%20Civil%20War%20attire%20standing%20next%20to%20various%20Civil%20War%20soldiers%20.png" alt="Bradley Cooper as Elijah Gemstone wears Civil War attire standing next to various Civil War soldiers in 'The Righteous Gemstones'" class="hs-featured-image" style="width:auto !important; max-width:50%; float:left; margin:0 15px 15px 0;"> </a>
 </div>
-<p>The premier episode of the fourth and final season of <em>The Righteous Gemstones</em> has a lot of people talking.&nbsp;<br><br>The episode, titled simply “Prelude,” doesn’t feature any of the series’ regular cast.
+<p>The premiere episode of the fourth and final season of <em>The Righteous Gemstones</em> has a lot of people talking.&nbsp;<br><br>The episode, titled simply “Prelude,” doesn’t feature any of the series’ regular cast.
 It also takes place during the Civil War, and not during the show’s present-day setting, as it follows an ancestor of the Gemstone family: Elijah Gemstone (played wonderfully by Bradley Cooper).<br><br>One of the main reasons the episode has created such a buzz is how much of a departure it is from the rest of the show.
 Cowritten and directed by <em>Gemstones</em> creator and star Danny McBride, “Prelude” is highly cinematic and carries far more gravitas than a typical episode of the comedic series.&nbsp;<br><br>There <em>have </em>been tonal shifts previously in <em>The Righteous Gemstones</em>, largely due to the acting chops of John Goodman (playing family patriarch Eli Gemstone), as well as the occasional dramatic-leaning turn.
 The same can be said for McBride’s other HBO series <em>Eastbound &amp; Down</em> and <em>Vice Principals</em>.
 Whether it’s a shocking burst of violence or a cathartic moment set to an evocative piece of music, McBride’s comedy — alongside frequent collaborators Jody Hill and David Gordon Green — has always been offset by not only a cinematic flair, but also a willingness to embrace different tones. &nbsp;</p>

 <br>